 Limited Express Shirayuki will be operated between Niigata and Hokuriku Shinkansen’s new station, Joetsu-Myoko that is 5 stations away from Naoetsu.
 Continue reading Limited Express Shirayuki.
 Intercity express between Joetsu-Myoko and Niigata

-This train, “Koshino Shu*Kura (越乃Shu*Kura)” was introduced in this past summer as seasonal cruising train.
-This train runs in Niigata prefecture.
-Niigata is known for one of the biggest production of rice in Japan.
-And also many kinds of premium Japanese Sake (rice wine) are produced by this rice in this district.
-This train has theme of Japanese Sake and you can taste many kinds of Sake on board.
-This train’s name, “Koshino Shu*Kura” means Echigo district (=Koshino) where the area train runs, Japanese Sake (=Shu), snow flake(=*) and brewery (=Kura).
+This train, “Koshino Shu*Kura runs in Niigata prefecture.
+Niigata is known as one of the biggest production of rice in Japan.
+And also many kinds of premium Japanese Sake (rice wine) are produced by this rice in this area.
+This train has the theme of Japanese Sake and you can taste many kinds of Sake on board.
+This train’s name, “Koshino Shu*Kura” is the combination of a few words which are Echigo district (=Koshino) where the area train runs, Japanese Sake (=Shu), snow flake(=*) and brewery (=Kura).
 And also this train runs along the coast of Sea of Japan.
 You also can enjoy the beautiful scenery.

 My reader, James Chuang posted many photos of this train.
 He allowed me to use these photos and I was very impressed!
 I would like to share the photos and information with you.